The 2024 Research Impact Award recipients are leading change for the better in Aotearoa, New Zealand.

 • Professor Saeid Baroutian, Faculty of Engineering.
 Professor Baroutian’s research plays a critical role in driving local industry towards a circular economy.
 Chemical and industrial processes he has developed endeavour to safely recycle clinical waste and waste anaesthetic gas; turn landfill gas into electricity, and turn shell waste into high value pharmacy calcium carbonate products.
 These are only some examples of his work.

-• Mark Harvey, Faculty of Creative Arts and Industries.
-Dr Harvey has worked with Dr Marie McEntee, Science, on the Mobilising for Action (MFA) theme for the Biological Heritage National Science Challenge.
+• Team Award: Dr Mark Harvey, Faculty of Creative Arts and Industries and Dr Marie McEntee, Science, for their work on the Mobilising for Action (MFA) theme for the Biological Heritage National Science Challenge.
 MFA focuses on the human dimensions of forest biosecurity, to develop a collective sense of responsibility for our forests.
 MFA encompasses a range of research projects, including ways to bring communities into the thinking about how to best deal with kauri dieback.

 • Professor Jay Marlowe, Faculty of Education and Social Work.
 Professor Marlowe is co-director of the Centre for Asia Pacific Refugee Studies (Tāwharau Whakaumu).
 The centre’s expertise has informed policy on asylum seekers and played a key role in the establishment of the New Zealand Refugee Advisory Panel, ensuring refugee experience and perspectives are part of the policy process.
 The panel has become a globally renowned model for policy makers.